yoru214/php-challenge-graphql-silverstripe/ReadMe.md

 This repo is the output of my work when doing the challenge.

-For more information ablut the challenge, please refer to the [Original ReadMe](Original.md) of the challenge.
+For more information about the challenge, please refer to the [Original ReadMe](Original.md) of the challenge.

 ## Things to note when installing